Periodic Trends of Alkali Metals

 Standard Electrode Potential

 The alkali metal lithium may not follow the general trend of electrode potential.
 Lithium shows the most negative reduction potential.
+Lithium is the strongest reducing agent among alkalis due to its highest electrode potential value.

-The hydration energy of lithium is highest among the alkali metals due to its small size and it disrupts the structure of water molecules during electrode reactions.
+The hydration energy of lithium is the highest among the alkali metals due to its small size and it disrupts the structure of water molecules during electrode reactions.
 These two factors are quite significant in describing the reduction potential of lithium.

 Flame Coloration